ai4os/ai4-docs/source/reference/user-access-levels.rst

 .. card::

-    Registered users with full access level can use all the features the AI4OS stack has to offer, including:
+    Registered users with full access level can use all the features the platform has to offer, including:

     * :doc:`Developing AI models in the Dashboard </howtos/develop/index>`
     * :doc:`Training AI models in the Dashboard </howtos/train/index>`
     * :doc:`Deploying AI models in production </howtos/deploy/index>`
-    * :doc:`Accessing the AI4OS storage </reference/storage>`
+    * :doc:`Accessing the Storage </reference/storage>`

     **Granted to**: This access level is usually reserved to developers (``ap-d``) or members of one of the supported projects (``ap-u``):